openFyde/cookbook/recipes/3-adding_touchpad_driver_support.md

 This recipe includes examples how to debug touchpad issue using [fydeos-hardware-tuning](https://github.com/openFyde/fydeos-hardware-tuning) and add a quirk to kernel and make it work under openFyde images produced in Apr 2022 (equivalent to FydeOS v14.1).

 Not only touchpad is connected to host by I²C but also other device types are using I²C.
-The cookbook is intended to illustrate how to add a I²C device to openFyde kernel.
+Here we intend to illustrate how to add a I²C device to openFyde kernel.

 ## Preparation